dsilvestro/PyRate/tutorials/pyrate_tutorial_2.md

 ***

-# Birth-death models with time-continuous correlates
-This tutorial describes how to analyze data under birth-death models in which rates vary through time through linear or exponential correlations with a time-continuous variable.
-Time continuous variables may include a clade's own diversity (diversity dependence) or e.g. paleo-environmental variables such as temperature or sea level.
-Birth-death models with time-continuous correlates are implemented in the program "PyRateContinuous.py".

-## Generate input file for PyRateContinuous
-The program does not model preservation and assumes that the times of origination and extinction of each lineage are known or have been estimated, typically in a previous PyRate analysis.
-Thus, the input file for PyRateContinuous.py is a simple table with the times of origination and extinction of each lineage.
+# Extract estimated times of origination and extinction
+Estimated times of origination and extinction are used as input files for PyRateContinuous and other analyses in the PyRate package.
 The table is formatted as tab-separated text file, with the first line containing column headers followed by one row for each species.
 Each row contains 4 columns: the first column indicates the clade assignment of species, this is only useful when using [MCDD models](https://github.com/dsilvestro/PyRate/wiki#pyratemcddpy-requires-library-pyrate_lib) and should be filled with 0s for all other analyses.
 The second column indicates a species numeric identifier (this values are arbitrary and only used for reference).
-Finally the third and fourth column contain the time of origin and extinction of each species, respectively.
+Finally the following columns contain the time of origin and extinction of each species or taxon.

+### Mean times of origination and extinction
-**The input files for PyRateContinuous can be generated from the _mcmc.log files of a previous PyRate analysis using the command `-ginput`.** For instance if in a previous analysis using PyRate you generated an output file named "Canidae_1_G_mcmc.log", this can be used to extract the estimated times of origination and extinction of each species using:
+The input files for PyRateContinuous can be generated from the _mcmc.log files of a previous PyRate analysis using the command `-ginput`.
+For instance if in a previous analysis using PyRate you generated an output file named "Canidae_1_G_mcmc.log", this can be used to extract the estimated times of origination and extinction of each species using:

 `python PyRate.py -ginput .../Canidae_1_G_mcmc.log -b 100`